BAPS Shri Swaminarayan Mandir Houston

-The BAPS Shri Swaminarayan Mandir of Houston, Texas is a traditional Hindu temple built by the BAPS Swaminarayan Sanstha.
+BAPS Shri Swaminarayan Mandir is a Hindu temple in Houston, Texas, built by the BAPS Swaminarayan Sanstha.
 It is in unincorporated Fort Bend County, Texas, within the extraterritorial jurisdiction (ETJ) of Stafford and with a Stafford mailing address.

-The BAPS Swaminarayan Sanstha, which is headed by Mahant Swami Maharaj, is a denomination of the Swaminarayan branch of Hinduism.
+The BAPS Swaminarayan Sanstha, which is headed by Mahant Swami Maharaj, is a denomination of the Swaminarayan tradition of Hinduism.
 It consists of a 11500 sqft, 73 ft tall open-air temple and a 25620 sqft surrounding deck.
 By July 2004 the cost to build the temple was $7 million at that time.

 The temple materials were carved out of Italian marble and Turkish limestone by 3,000 craftsmen in various parts of India.
 The pieces were shipped to Houston, and construction began in March 2002.
 175 volunteers, including some individuals resident in India, came to the Houston area to help build the temple.
 Most of the labor was donated.
 Up until the opening, some finishing touches to the structure were made.
 The marble and limestone add up to 33,000 pieces.
 The mandir was built in 28 months.

 The mandir is the largest of its kind in Texas and was constructed according to guidelines outlined in ancient Hindu scriptures.
 The grounds spread over 22 acres and in addition to the mandir, include a haveli and the Understanding Hinduism exhibition.
 The haveli is a cultural center in which weekly congregations are held.
 The Understanding Hinduism exhibition provide visitors with a foundation of the key tenets of Hinduism.
-The mandir is open daily for worship and to visitors.